cvara/rxdb-hooks/README.md

 | `1.x`, `2.x`       | `8.x`                  |

 _\* Versions 7.x of RxDB and below have not been tested and are not guaranteed to work with rxdb-hooks_

+## Migration Guide

+- `4.x` => `5.x`
+  - `useRxDocument` has been dropped; for fetching single documents simply use `useRxQuery` or `useRxData`
+  - observing lazily created collection has become an opt-in feature that, if needed, has to be explicitly enabled by using the provided plugin.
+For more info see [Lazy instantiation of RxDatabase & RxCollections](#lazy-instantiation-of-rxdatabase--rxcollections)

 ## API